 If any recipient replies to a campaign that you've sent out, these replies are automatically stored in the reporting area against that particular campaign.
-You can access and read these replies by clicking on Replies under the 'Interaction' section of a campaign's report.
+You can access and read these replies by selecting Replies under the 'Interaction' section of a campaign's report.

 If you leave this box blank, replies will be stored in the reporting area by default where you can read through all replies to the campaign.

 Our system will handle replies for 14 days after a contact was sent a campaign, after which time replies will be bounced by the system and returned to the sender.

 If you'd like message attachments forwarded with replies, you can enable by following these steps:

-- Click on the person-and-cog icon in the bottom left corner of the screen
+- Select the Settings icon in the bottom left corner of the screen.

-- Scroll down to the 'Features' section and tick Include attachments in forwarded replies
+- Scroll down to Features and check Include attachments in forwarded replies.

 Forwarded attachments can be any of the following file types: .csv, .doc, .docx, .dot, .eps, .gif, .html, .ical, .ics, .indd, .jpg, .mp3, .pdf, .png, .pps, .ppsx, .ppt, .pptx, .pub, .rtf, .txt, .vcf, .vcs, .xls, .xlsx, .xps